tsani/jerrington.me/drafts/2023-03-25-generators-continuations-streams.md

 is needed in the context `if _ then E1 else E2`, and the value of that if-then-else expression is needed in the context `let x = _ in E3`.
-From this apparent nestedness of evaluation contexts, we can observe that the contexts form a _stack._ This observation will be expanded on considerably in the last section of this article.
+From this apparent nestedness of evaluation contexts, we can observe that the contexts form a _stack._ This observation will be expanded on considerably in the last section of this article when we translate these ideas into C.

 ```
     (fun r -> let x = if r > 5 then E1 else E2 in E3) 3